-Tierra Riddick is a Junior at Michigan State University studying Journalism with a concentration in broadcasting.
+Tierra Riddick is a Senior at Michigan State University studying Journalism with a concentration in broadcasting.
 Tierra is involved in Michigan State's National Association of Black Journalists (NABJ) where she serves as the Fundraising Chair.
 She currently interns with HOMTV as a reporting intern and some day hopes to be an entertainment broadcaster/multi-media journalist for a big network such as E!
 News, The Today Show, or Good Morning America.

 EAST LANSING- Andrew Lloyd Webber’s Broadway and West End hit, School of Rock – The Musical, is playing at the Wharton Center’s Cobb Great Hall, September 18-23, 2018 as part of the MSU Federal Credit Union, Broadway at Wharton Center Series.
 The adaption is based on the hit 2003 film starring Jack Black.
 The story follows Dewey Finn, a failed, wannabe rock star who decides to make a bit of extra cash by posing as a substitute teacher at a prestigious prep school.
 While there, he turns a class of straight-A students into a phenomenal rock band.
 Finn ends up falling for the school’s beautiful, but uptight headmistress, helping her to rediscover the child within her.

 The Wharton Center at Michigan State University is putting together an adaption of beloved ‘90s rom-com movies such as “Sleepless in Seattle,” “When Harry Met Sally” and “You’ve Got Mail” in a production entitled, “One Good Day.”